 First and foremost, it is unsafe to hike if there are downed trees or branches.
 If possible, find an alternative route.
 If you cannot find an alternative route, waiting until the wind dies down before continuing is best.

 Secondly, blowing debris can be a hazard when hiking in high winds.
 Again, if possible, try to find an alternative route.
 If you cannot find an alternative route, be sure to wear proper clothing to protect yourself from the debris.

 Lastly, wind chill can be a factor when hiking in strong winds.
 Be sure to dress appropriately for the weather conditions.

-So now you may wonder at what point is it considered too windy to hike?
+So now you may wonder when it is considered too windy to hike.
 Well, heavy winds like 30 mph with gusts over 50 mph are when things can start getting dangerous when hiking.

-If you must hike, pay attention to possible downed trees and limbs, as well as other flying debris.
+If you must hike, pay attention to possible downed trees, limbs, and other flying debris.